RobTillaart/INA226/README.md

 It shows the **INA266** sensor needs time to accommodate to this change.
 In practice you should call **setMaxCurrentShunt()** only once in **setup()**.

+Also see #30 for another typical deviation problem.

 ## Interface